-The TWP will establish a subgroup consisting of the leading expert and the other interested experts wishing to participate in the drafting of the Test Guidelines in question.
+The TWP will establish a subgroup consisting of the Leading Expert and the other interested experts wishing to participate in the drafting of the Test Guidelines in question.
 For the purpose of this document, the term "subgroup" also applies where the interested experts comprise all the experts in the TWP concerned.
+In the case of Test Guidelines being developed by more than one TWP, the interested experts will be identified for each TWP and the subgroup will comprise the interested experts in all relevant TWPs.

-2.1.76 Consultation
+2.1.7 Consultation

-2.1.
-76.1 The drafts of Test Guidelines, prepared by the leading expert in conjunction with the interested experts, are considered at the relevant TWP meetings before submission to the Technical Committee for approval.
-This procedure involves the main international non-governmental organizations in the field of plant breeding and genetic resource management, by means of their invitation to participate in the meetings of the relevant TWPs and Technical Committee as observers.

-2.1.76.2 In addition, the relevant TWP may enhance the consultation of interested experts for certain Test Guidelines by the arrangement of Test Guidelines Subgroup meetings between the TWP sessions, to be held, for example, at UPOV Regional Technical Meetings.
+- 2.1.7.1 The drafts of Test Guidelines, prepared by the Leading Expert in conjunction with the interested experts, are considered at the relevant TWP meetings before submission to the Technical Committee for approval.
+This procedure involves the main international non-governmental organizations in the field of plant breeding and genetic resource management, by means of their invitation to participate in the meetings of the relevant TWPs and Technical Committee as observers. - 2.1.7.2 In addition, the relevant TWP may enhance the consultation of interested experts for certain Test Guidelines by the arrangement of Test Guidelines Subgroup meetings between the TWP sessions.